Geneva Internet L@w

 - Prof. Irène Calboli, Professor at Texas A&M University School of Law

-- Prof. Jacques de Werra, Law School, University of Geneva
+- Prof. Jacques de Werra, Professor at Law School, University of Geneva

 - Dr. Jovan Kurbalija, Founding director of DiploFoundation and Head of the Geneva Internet Platform